AterLux/PhpSimpleExpression/README.md

 ## Single Expression Mode

 This is the default mode.
-In this mode, the input string is passed as a single expression.
+In this mode, the input string is parsed as a single expression.
 For example: `x ^ 2 + sqrt(y) * 4`

 ```php